Simsys/LxpApi/README.md

 Using LxpApi
 ------------

-First import the LxpAPi library and pprint for nice view on complex pythen types.
+First import the LxpAPi library and pprint for nice view on complex python types.
 ```python
 >>> from LxpApi import LxpApi
 >>> from pprint import pprint